Updated May 26, 2023

 About Mukteswara Temple

-The Mukteswara Temple is a 10th-century Hindu temple in Bhubaneswar, Odisha, India.
-The temple is dedicated to Lord Shiva and is considered one of the finest examples of Odisha’s architectural style.
-It is known as the “gem of Odisha” because of its architectural style and is an example of the Kalinga architectural style.
-The temple has a small but elegant structure and is known for its intricate carvings and sculptures, considered to be some of the finest examples of Indian temple art.
+The Mukteswara Temple, located in Bhubaneswar, Odisha, India, is a Hindu temple dating back to the 10th century.
+Dedicated to Lord Shiva, it stands as one of the finest examples of Odisha’s architectural style.
+Revered as the “gem of Odisha,” this temple showcases the distinct Kalinga architectural style.
+With its small yet elegant structure, the temple is renowned for its intricate carvings and sculptures, which are considered among the finest examples of Indian temple art.

 Architecture of Mukteswar Temple